MasonSkill/devops-jenkins-course/README.md

     wget https://raw.githubusercontent.com/MasonSkill/devops-jenkins-course/mason/docker-compose/Dockerfile-jenkins

-# Section 2: Run Jenkins with docker compose
+# Topic 2: Run Jenkins with docker compose

 There are two services related with jenkins:
 - One is 'docker' service which runs in a container and controled by jenksin pipeline.